-The dream of success seems to be what drives the self-help publishing industry, where every other book that comes out is about how-to achieve success!
+The dream of success seems to be what drives the self-help publishing industry, where every other book that comes out is on how to achieve success!

-But success can mean different things to different people.
+But success can mean vastly different things to different people.
 What is your definition of success?
 And can being successful make you happy?

 Like any form of addiction, the aim is to run away from ourselves and to numb rather than face any emotional pain.
 Indeed, a common 'side effect' of worldly success is the split that takes place between the public persona and the inner self, the latter remaining hidden, or suppressed, to the point that you lose touch with who you truly are.

 Neuroscience and positive psychology studies prove that happiness is crucial to achieving success.
-By triggering the release of hormones that enhance memory, focus, motivation, and problem-solving, positive emotions help the brain work better.
+By triggering the release of hormones that enhance memory, focus, motivation and problem-solving, positive emotions help the brain work better.

 How do we achieve happiness?

 Some of those studies also show that we all do better at subjects we like because our brains work better when we're engaged in the activities we enjoy.
 This is exactly what positive psychology is about: identifying our strengths and using them in our social and professional interactions in order to contribute to the happiness of others.
-This, in turn, will increase our own happiness.
+Which, in turn, will increase our own happiness.

 In a 78-year-long study on adult development, aiming to reveal clues to leading a happy and healthy life, researchers looked at every aspect of the lives of the 724 individuals, from very diverse social backgrounds, who participated in the study.
-What they discovered was that healthy relationships have the most powerful positive influence on our overall health and happiness; they can literally protect us from physical and mental decline.
+What they found was that healthy relationships have the single most powerful positive influence on our overall health and happiness; they can literally protect us from physical and mental decline.